menouarazib/MultimodalFashionCategorization/README.md

-A Multimodal Framework for Fashion Item Categorization
+Enhancing Classification with Multimodality: A Hierarchical Approach to Fashion Item Categorization
 ==========================================================

 <h1 align="center">